Philips Norelco, a brand known for its shavers, needed to appeal to a new generation of men that styles their facial hair.

 Beyond a marketing campaign, Philips Norelco understood that the battle for a consumer's wallet is won and lost in front of store shelves.
 The campaign started with attracting shopper attention with packaging violators.
 Upon initial successes and positive retailer feedback, Philips Norelco took the reinvention to the next level.

 Within two years, a whole new range was developed to appeal to this new generation of men.
 Of course, superior devices couldn't be created overnight.
 Some of the product development was underway before the campaign.
-However, the team re-imagined product finishing to ensure that the outside looked as strong as the product was inside.
-New products were sourced and developed.
-Existing successful products were repackaged with new claims to strengthen shelve impact.
+However, the team adopted methods such as rapid prototyping to co-create with consumers on the final product.
+Meaningful features were included.
+Product finishing was reimagined.
+New products were sourced.
+New claims were developed.
+Existing successful products were repackaged.
+The end result was a completely new line of grooming products, designed to win in this growing segment.

 While Philips Norelco would remain to be a leader in the electric shaver segment, the new range of Philips Norelco beard trimmers was bringing a new generation of men to this iconic brand.